Notice CP12 IRS Letter

 • IRS: "The Social Security number of one or more individuals claimed as qualifying dependent(s) was missing or incomplete."

-• eFile.com response: This is not possible on an e-filed tax return as a SSN has to be complete or can't be missing for a claimed dependent.
-This could only be the case on a paper based tax return.
+• eFile.com response: This is not possible on an e-filed tax return as an SSN has to be complete or can't be missing for a claimed dependent.
+This could only be the case on a paper-based tax return.

 • IRS: "The last name of one more individuals claimed as a qualifying dependent does not match our (IRS) records."